List of Major League Baseball awards: Cy Young Award

 The Cy Young Award is an honor given annually in baseball to the best pitchers in Major League Baseball, one each for the American and National Leagues.
 The award was first introduced in 1956 by Commissioner Ford Frick in honor of Hall of Fame pitcher Cy Young, who died in 1955.
 The award was originally given to the single best pitcher in the major leagues, but after Frick's retirement in 1967, the award was given to one pitcher in each league.
 Each league's award is voted on by members of the Baseball Writers' Association of America, with two representatives from each team.
-The most recent award winners are Justin Verlander of the Houston Astros in the American League and Sandy Alcantara of the Miami Marlins in the National League.
+The most recent award winners are Tarik Skubal of the Detroit Tigers in the American League and Paul Skenes of the Pittsburgh Pirates in the National League.

 Rookie of the Year

 The Rookie of the Year Award is given annually to one player from each league, as voted upon by the BBWAA.
 The award was established in 1940 by the Chicago chapter of the BBWAA who alone selected a rookie of the year.
 Starting in 1947, all members of the national BBWAA organization voted.
 Jackie Robinson was awarded the first official Rookie of the Year award.
 The award was originally known as the J. Louis Comiskey Memorial Award, after the Chicago White Sox owner of the 1930s.
 In 1987, it was renamed the Jackie Robinson Award, in honor of the 40th year since Robinson broke the baseball color line.
 Only two players, both in the American League, have been named Rookie of the Year and MVP in the same year: Fred Lynn in 1975 and Ichiro Suzuki in 2001.
 The only Rookie of the Year to win the Cy Young Award in the same year was Fernando Valenzuela in 1981.
 In 1947 and 1948, only one award was given to a single player.
 Since 1949, the honor has been given to one player in each league.
-The most recent award winners are Julio Rodriguez of the Seattle Mariners in the American League and Michael Harris II of the Atlanta Braves in the National League.
+The most recent award winners are Nick Kurtz of the Athletics in the American League and Drake Baldwin of the Atlanta Braves in the National League.